aquasecurity/defsec/avd_docs/google/sql/AVD-GCP-0022/docs.md

-### Ensure that logging of disconnections is enabled.

 Logging disconnections provides useful diagnostic data such as session length, which can identify performance issues in an application and potential DoS vectors.

 ### Impact